Skip to Main Content

 Texas law authorizes the use of medical marijuana; however, smoking is not a permissible medical use.
 Tex.
 Health & Safety §§ 487.001-487.201; 37 Tex.
 Admin.
 Code §§ 12.1-12.61; Tex.
 Occ.
 Code Ann. § 169.001(4).

 Texas employers are not required to accommodate onsite medical marijuana use and may establish drug-free work policies.
 Employers can adopt a policy prohibiting the employment of an individual who currently uses or possesses a controlled substance, including marijuana, other than the use or possession of a drug taken under the supervision of a licensed health care professional or any other use or possession authorized by the Controlled Substances Act or any other federal or state law.
 Tex.
-Labor Code § 21.120.
+Lab.
+Code § 21.120.

 Polygraph Testing